Banned Books Week Public Service Announcements

 Matt Groening's television show, "The Simpsons," is now the longest-running comedy in history.
 Born in Portland, Oregon, Groening moved to Los Angeles in the early 80s and started his weekly comic strip, "Life in Hell," which continues to this day in syndication and book sales.
 He has won multiple Emmy® Awards, the prestigious Peabody® Award, Annie Awards and the Rueben Award for Outstanding Cartoonist of the Year, the highest honor presented by the National Cartoonist Society.
 He also received a Star on the Hollywood Walk of Fame in February 2012.

-Last there were 400 attempts to remove books from U.S. schools and libraries.
+Every year, there are hundreds of attempts to remove books from U.S. schools and libraries.
 Is your favorite book safe?
 Don’t close the book on your freedom to read.
-Fight censorship during Banned Books Week, September 22 to 28.
+Fight censorship during Banned Books Week, September 21 to 27.
 For more information visit BANNED BOOKS WEEK DOT ORG.